Installation

 directory and run the following command:

-export CARGO_C_INSTALL_PREFIX=${prefix} # Needed if you want the OOP C++ header
+export CARGO_C_INSTALL_PREFIX=${prefix} # Required for the OOP C++ header

 cargo cinstall --release --prefix=${prefix}